Tednoob17/Ctf-Wu/htb/Boxs/Info/how-http-works.md

 **URI** : Uniform Ressources Idntifier (Its a generic identificator for one ressource in internet) He can identify one ressources by differents ways (including URL utilisation)

-The difference with `URL` is that `URI` can identify one ressource in using a name or uniq addresse even if the ressource is not available online
+The difference with `URL` is that `URI` can identify one ressource in using a name or uniq addresse even if the ressource is not available online but its opposite of a `URL`

+Ex : mailto:john@example.com (It's not URL ,but URI) |The name of one book can be used like if its URI because this book be not online

+All `URL` is a `URL` but reciprocal is false

+**OSI and HTTP**